matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/002 Attacks on Block Ciphers.md

 Padding must be reversible.

 2 Approaches:
 1. Zero padding, but the last byte determines the amount of 0s used.
+This is for the case when the actual last bit of the data was a 0.
+2. ISO/IEC 7816-4: A value of 80 (hex) is appended to the end of the message, followed by 0s.
+Lastly, plaintext is broken into blocks (`k)
+Erroneous paddinng